thesegunadeleke/c_jenny-tutorials/README.md

  whileloop.c - a simple program to print 1 to 10 using while loop

  whileloopalpha.c - program to print alphabets a to z using while loop

+ dowhileloop.c - a simple program using dowhile loop